Ameobi in action, Assombalonga scores as Middlesbrough edge Nottingham Forest | Goal.com

 With the result, Middlesbrough moved to the seventh spot on the league table after accruing 39 points from 24 outings.

-Nottingham Forest, meanwhile, dropped to the 20th place on the table with 25 points from 25 outings and will hope to return to winning ways when they face Swansea City in a FA Cup tie on Saturday.
+Nottingham Forest, meanwhile, dropped to 20th place on the table with 25 points from 25 outings and will hope to return to winning ways when they face Swansea City in an FA Cup tie on Saturday.

-The Boro will square off against Blackburn Rovers in a Championship game and will aim to clinch all three points to boost their promotions hopes.
+Boro will square off against Blackburn Rovers in a Championship game and will aim to clinch all three points to boost their promotion hopes.

 While Assombalonga has eight caps for DR Congo, Ameobi is yet to get a chance to play for the Nigeria national team despite indicating his desire to feature for the African giants.